lanoxx/masterylearning/client/README.md

 it will create two Docker images named `masterylearning/client` and `masterylearning/client-plain`.
-The plain image was added in version 0.7 and does not require SSL certificates, it serves files on port 80, however it has no reverse-proxy configuration, so for development and testing purposes a separate reverse-proxy needs to be started on the development machine when the plain image is used.
+The plain image was added in version 0.7 and does not require SSL certificates, it serves files on port 80, in addition it has a reverse-proxy configuration.
+The plain image can be used for development and testing purposes but should not be used in production environments.

 Both Docker images are based on the **nginx** web server and include the application files.
 Each image also works as reverse-proxy to forward